ryokat3/boost-ts/README.md

 - Thanks to the blog [Suppress Error of type level programming of TypeScript](https://kgtkr.net/blog/2019/04/15/typescript-typelevelprogramming-error-suppression/en).
   This library will be nothing without workarounds suggested by this blog.
 [Japanese version](https://kgtkr.net/blog/2019/04/15/typescript-typelevelprogramming-error-suppression) is also published.
 - [typepark](https://www.npmjs.com/package/typepark) is an excellent library that provides the large collection of typescript types manipulation.
+- The code of `Equals` implementation is copied from [this comment](https://github.com/microsoft/TypeScript/issues/27024#issuecomment-421529650)